 Haemochromatosis is a condition in which the absorption of non-haem iron continues without regulation, even when body stores are replete.
 It occurs when someone inherits two copies of a ‘faulty’ gene which, in 90% of cases, is the HFE hereditary haemochromatosis gene.

 Among Caucasians, haemochromatosis affects around 1 in 200 people.
 Another 1 in 100 carry a different gene mutation which also increases iron accumulation, but to a lesser extent.
 In addition, around 1 in 10 people have one copy of the ‘faulty’ genes involved which can mildly increase iron stores, although significant iron loading is rare.

 Excess iron accumulates within the internal organs to produce a variety of symptoms including malaise, fatigue, joint pains, and bronzing or greying of the skin.
 It is sometimes diagnosed when routine blood tests show elevated liver enzymes, but by the time symptoms trigger investigations, males are not usually diagnosed after their forties and women several decades later, after menstruation ceases at menopause.

 If undiagnosed and untreated, the toxic effects of iron can lead to liver cirrhosis, diabetes due to pancreatic damage, and heart failure.

-Treatments involve having regular blood extractions (similar to when donating blood), or taking desferrioxamine, an iron-chelating compound.
-Nutritional approaches include:
+Treatments involve having regular blood extractions (similar to when donating blood), or taking an iron-chelating compound.

-- Limiting intakes of iron rich foods, especially red meat, and vitamin C which enhances non-haem iron absorption
+- Limiting intakes of vitamin C which enhances the absorption of non-haem iron

 - Avoiding or limiting alcohol (which is also a liver toxin)